brutusfuriseverywhere/CS410Project/readme.md

-# Our project model after the Web Search Engine by MeTA, the following is the initial setup.
+## Our project model after the Web Search Engine by MeTA, the following is the initial setup instructed by MeTA.
 To run our project, one must include /meta in /cpp.
 Also a dataset (.dat) is required for the Search Engine, the dataset should be located at the "prefix" specified in config.toml

 # [MeTA](https://meta-toolkit.org) Search App